cneralich/tfe-tfc-migration-tool/README.md

 ```

 For clarity, the command above would result in the deletion of all data from the target organization without any prompts for explicit confirmation.

+**Important:** the migration tool is non-destructive in nature and will not (including these delete functions) modify or remove any data from the source organization.